Dicelette/i18n/en/docusaurus-plugin-content-docs/current/sheet/model/index.md

 - For a saved dice: `1d6 > {{ceil(Strength / 2)}}`
 :::

+The presence of the `$` makes the statistic mandatory.
+Otherwise, the die can be rolled without a sheet.

 ### Saved Dice

 You can customize saved dice using different syntaxes: